 Southeastern Oklahoma State University, in compliance with applicable federal and state law and regulations, does not discriminate and prohibits discrimination on the basis of race, color, religion, national origin, sex, age, disability, sexual orientation, gender identity, or status as a veteran in any of its policies, practices, procedures, or programs.
-This includes, but is not limited to: admissions, employment, financial aid, and educational services (Appendix M - Civil Rights & Title IX Policy for Faculty, Students, and Staff).
+This includes, but is not limited to: admissions, employment, financial aid, and educational services (Appendix M - Civil Rights Policy for the Campus Community).

-2.0 OVERVIEW OF ORGANIZATIONAL STRUCTURE AND ASSOCIATED RESPONSIBILITIES (UPDATED 2-2018)
+2.0 OVERVIEW OF ORGANIZATIONAL STRUCTURE AND ASSOCIATED RESPONSIBILITIES (UPDATED 7-2022)